Climate of Hope: Living Alaskan and Working for Change

 • 12 Participants

-• $3500 for rustic “student” accommodations; $4000 for more comfortable “B&B style” accommodations (limited availability).
+• $2500 for rustic “student” accommodations; $3500 for more comfortable “B&B style” accommodations (limited availability).
 Prices are all-inclusive from Juneau, AK; participants are responsible for their own travel to and from Juneau.
-Scholarships may be available for climate change educators, foundation program officers, and those in the non-profit sector.
+Scholarships available for educators, activists, nonprofit leaders, and others on the front lines of the fight for climate justice.